 What to do on a weekend trip to Kimberley

 Kimberley is not just any kind of Northern Cape town.
-It’s a town known as the Diamond City but also, the first city to install electric streetlights.
+Not only is it the Diamond City, but it’s also the first city to install electric streetlights.

 We arrived in Kimberely in an unusual manner; a tire burst 40 kilometers away, in the sweltering heat along the N8.
 We’ve been driving for nearly 6 hours from Augrabies Falls National Park and, our Kimberley adventure started off with a bang.